Jump to Navigation

 Tires which are under inflated can flex and have a blowout.
 Low pressure inside the tire can also cause it to heat up, making hot weather driving and under inflation a deadly combination.
 Blowouts can cause a vehicle to go out of control, causing an accident, or they can act as a tripping mechanism, causing the vehicle to rollover.
 Blowouts on any type of vehicle are dangerous, but pose an even greater danger on vehicle with a high center of gravity, such as SUVs, pick-up, and large passenger vans.
 Worse yet, underfunded buses owned by organizations that do not have the funds to repair and upkeep their buses, place them on the road all over the states.
 Though charitable organizations serve a purpose that is highly admirable, it is no excuse to place for them to place a potentially deadly machine on the roads and highways of our great nation.

-If you or a loved one has been injured in a tire blowout truck accident in Texas, Louisiana, Mississippi, Arkansas, Alabama, Wyoming, Wisconsin, West Virginia, Washington, Virginia, Vermont, Utah, Tennessee, South Dakota, South Carolina, Rhode Island, Pennsylvania, Oregon, Oklahoma, Ohio, North Dakota, North Carolina, New York, New Mexico, New Jersey, New Hampshire, Nevada, Nebraska, Montana, Missouri, Minnesota, Michigan, Massachusetts, Maryland, Maine, Kentucky, Kansas, Iowa, Indiana, Illinois, Idaho, Georgia, Florida, District of Columbia (D.C.), Delaware, Connecticut, Colorado, California or Arizona, call us at 1-800-773-6770.
+If you or a loved one has been injured in a tire blowout truck accident in Texas, Louisiana, Mississippi, Arkansas, Alabama, Wyoming, Wisconsin, West Virginia, Washington, Virginia, Vermont, Utah, Tennessee, South Dakota, South Carolina, Rhode Island, Pennsylvania, Oregon, Oklahoma, Ohio, North Dakota, North Carolina, New York, New Mexico, New Jersey, New Hampshire, Nevada, Nebraska, Montana, Missouri, Minnesota, Michigan, Massachusetts, Maryland, Maine, Kansas, Iowa, Indiana, Illinois, Idaho, Georgia, Florida, District of Columbia (D.C.), Delaware, Connecticut, Colorado, California or Arizona, call us at 1-800-773-6770.
 Rest assured that a lawyer will answer the call because, the moment you do, you will immediately realize that we are solely focused on obtaining justice for you - the victim.